 Do you have a blank wall that is begging for some coverage?
 Before you drive a nail in any old place, consider these tips for hanging pictures and mirrors:

-- Remove the tape from the frame and put it on the wall where you want to hang the picture/mirror.
+Remove the tape from the frame and put it on the wall where you want to hang the picture/mirror.
 Adjust the tape until it’s just right—use a leveler to make sure the tape line is level.
+Such a great idea from Mego On the Go.

-- When you hang pictures, place the focal point of the grouping at eye level.
+When you hang pictures, place the focal point of the grouping at eye level.
+This great tip is from Story Board.

-- You can buy picture-hanging kits from hardware stores that have all the essential supplies.
+You can buy picture-hanging kits from hardware stores that have all the essential supplies.
+This one can be found on Amazon.